marcmascarell/arrayer/README.md

 $arrayer->getArray(); // returns the modified array
 ```

-Build a prepared output for file:
+Build a prepared output for file (This example uses Laravel's "File" class to put file contents):

 ```php